serkanyurttapan/WPF_Cs_LINQ_EF_Calendar_Notes/README.md

 -User can change Resources and Culture

-Attention: Project still under constraction.
+Attention: Project still under constraction :)

 To Do:

-Styles, UnityContainer
+Styles, UnityContainer - in next update

 Author